chl33/ProjectBox/README.md

 Note: there are more well-developed libraries for this purpose, such as https://github.com/mrWheel/YAPP_Box.
 I developed this library organically for my own projects, but it may not be the best for you.

-See the [Room133 Project Box](https://selectiveappeal.org/posts/room133-box/) post to see an example for how this can be used.
+See the [Room133 Project Box](https://selectiveappeal.org/posts/room133-box/) blog post to see an example for how this can be used.

 Some devices I've made which include boxes made with this system are:
 - [Plant133](https://github.com/chl33/Plant133)